JacquesCarette/Drasil/code/stable/README.md

   - Contains the (currently) expected output for the HGHC example

 **swhsnopcm**
-  - Contains the (currently) expected output for the NoPCM example
+  - Contains the (currently) expected output for the SWHSNoPCM example

 **pdcontroller**
   - Contains the (currently) expected output for the PD Controller example